Universal trade-off between irreversibility and intrinsic timescale in thermal relaxation with applications to thermodynamic inference: Introduction

-Here in this letter, we propose a general lower bound for irreversibility based on Kullback-Leibler (KL) divergence and Logarithmic-Sobolev (LS) constant, which is strengthened compared to the standard second law of thermodynamics.
-The general bound is then applied to thermal relaxation, revealing an intrinsic trade-off relation between the relaxation time-scale and entropy production rate, which works throughout the whole relaxation process, not limited to the large time region.
-A key application of the trade-off relation is the establishment of a thermodynamically relevant upper bound of the transformation time between any pair of given states during thermal relaxation, which we refer to as the inverse speed limit.
-We expect that the trade-off relation and the inverse speed limit can be verified by experiments and further utilized to estimate the entropy production rate and transformation time.
-Moreover, our results may also aid in the design of rapid relaxation processes, which are desirable in numerous situations \cite{21PRL_Qmpemba}.
+In this study, we propose a general lower bound for irreversibility based on Kullback-Leibler (KL) divergence \cite{cover1999elements} and Logarithmic-Sobolev (LS) constant \cite{gine2006lectures}, which is strengthened compared to the standard second law of thermodynamics.
+The general bound is then applied to thermal relaxation, revealing a trade-off relation between the intrinsic timescale and EPR that is valid throughout the entire relaxation process, not just in the large-time region.
+A thermodynamic upper bound on the transformation time between any pair of given states during thermal relaxation follows from the trade-off, which we \normalcolor{term} the inverse speed limit. \normalcolor{More importantly, we theoretically and numerically show that our trade-off relation holds even for generally non-Markovian coarse-grained dynamics, significantly broadening the applicability of the relation.
+It can aid in the design} \normalcolor{of real-world} rapid relaxation processes, which are desirable in numerous situations \cite{21PRL_Qmpemba}.

+\normalcolor{A key distinction between our findings and previous results is that we provide an experimentally feasible lower bound for the instantaneous EPR.
+This contrasts with prior related results, which mainly focus on lower bounds for the EP over a time interval during relaxation \cite{18PRL_SL,22PRL_TSL,19PRL_Saito}, thus representing a different aspect of nonequilibrium phenomena \cite{deffner_generalized_2010}.
+Additionally, the intrinsic timescale considered here is a property of the underlying dynamics, characterized by the spectral properties of the dynamical generator and independent of the initial and final distributions of the system.
+In comparison, timescales incorporated in previous findings, such as speed limits, depend on those distributions.}